markerby/samsungdatamerge_final/CodeBook.md

 The final tidy data set summarised_samsung_data.txt includes the following
 variables:

+## subject_id
-* subject_id - Whole number between 1 and 30 - idenitifes the subject Id for
-whom the observations were recorded.
+Whole number between 1 and 30 - idenitifes the subject Id for whom the observations were recorded.

+## activity_label
-* activity_label - String - descriptive name for the acitivity for which the
-observation was recorded.
+String - descriptive name for the acitivity for which the  observation was recorded.

+## feature
-* feature - String - specifies the feature for which the mean() or std() value was recorded.
+String - specifies the feature for which the mean() or std() value was recorded.

 * Variables with BodyAcc refere to Body linear acceleration measurements.
 * Variables with Gyro are angular velocity measurements.
 * Variables with Jerk are Jerk signals.
 * Variables with Mag are magnitude of the 3-D measurements.

 Time domain signals (prefixed with "t"): UNITS - seconds
 * tBodyAcc - X,Y,Z
 * tBodyAccJerk - X,Y,Z
 * tBodyAccJerkMag
 * tBodyAccMag
 * tBodyGyro - X,Y,Z
 * tBodyGyroJerk - X,Y,Z
 * tBodyGyroJerkMag
 * tBodyGyroMag
 * tGravityAcc - X,Y,Z
 * tGravityAccMag

 Frequency signals (prefixed by "f") - UNITS: NONE
 * fBodyAcc - X,Y,Z
 * fBodyAccJerk - X,Y,Z
 * fBodyAccMag
 * fBodyBodyAccJerkMag
 * fBodyGyro - X,Y,Z
 * fBodyBodyGyroJerkMag
 * fBodyBodyGyroMag

+## axis
-* axis - String - specifies the axis, X Y or Z, for which the observation was recorded.
+String - specifies the axis, X Y or Z, for which the observation was recorded.
 If it is NA, then the feature measurement did not involve measuring a specific axis.

+## mean_of_means()
-* mean_of_means() - the mean of the mean() values which were recorded for the observations.
+Floating point - the mean of the mean() values which were recorded for the observations.

+## mean_of_stds()
-* mean_of_stds() - the mean of the standard deviations (std()) which were recorded for the observations.
+Floating point - the mean of the standard deviations (std()) which were recorded for the observations.